Jean L. Cohen

 Jean Louise Cohen (born November 28, 1946) is an American critical theorist who is the Nell and Herbert Singer Professor of Political Thought at Columbia University.
 She specializes in contemporary political and legal theory with particular research interests in democratic theory, critical theory, civil society, gender and the law.

 Academic career

 She received her PhD in 1979 from the New School for Social Research.
 She served as Assistant Professor of Social Science at Bennington College from 1980-1983 and as Assistant Professor of Sociology at the University of California, Berkeley (1984) before coming to Columbia.
 Cohen has been Associate Editor of the journals Telos, Constellations and Dissent.
 She was elected one of the three editors in chief of Constellations in May 2014.
-Her current projects concern rethinking state and popular sovereignty in the epoch of globalization, as well as defending the law-making capacities of secular polities from religiously motivated legal pluralism.
+Her current projects concern rethinking the administrative state and its relation to capitalist oligarchy through reflecting on distinctions between technocratic and bureaucratic ethics and projects.
+Prior to this she worked on state and popular sovereignty in the epoch of globalization, and defended the law-making capacities of secular polities from religiously motivated particularistic legal pluralism.
+Of course she is best known for her now classic co-authored book with Andrew Arato, Civil Society and Political Theory.
 Jean L. Cohen serves on the Editorial Advisory Board of the Council's journal, Ethics & International Affairs.
 Civil Society and Political Theory, co-authored with Andrew Arato, is viewed by many as a seminal text on contemporary civil society.